Ten Uses for Stale Sourdough Bread

 Panzanella.
 This is an Italian bread salad that utilizes stale bread as an ingredient in an otherwise fairly ordinary salad.
-The dried out bread is perfect at sopping up the flavorful ingredients and dressing in the salad, giving you a flavorful, fresh way to use up that stale sourdough.
+The dried-out bread is perfect for sopping up the flavorful ingredients and dressing in the salad, giving you a flavorful, fresh way to use up that stale sourdough.

-Directions: Cut your bread into 1/2-inch cubes and toss into a large bowl.
+Cut the stale bread into 1/2-inch cubes and toss into a large bowl.
 Add vegetables like greens, tomatoes, cucumbers, and olives.
-Then add other flavorful ingredients like chunks of cheese or salami, fruit or nuts.
-Finally, dress the whole thing in an olive oil and vinegar dressing with plenty of garlic, salt and pepper.
+Then add other flavorful ingredients like chunks of cheese or salami, fruit, or nuts.
+Finally, dress the whole thing in an olive oil and vinegar dressing with plenty of garlic, salt, and pepper.
 Allow the flavors to meld for at least 20 minutes before serving.

 Bread Pudding.
 Much like a baked French toast, bread pudding can be made savory or sweet.
-The basic premise is to make a flavorful custard mixture using eggs and milk and tasty additions (think cinnamon, raisins, bourbon, vanilla, chocolate for a sweet bread pudding and garlic, onions, mushrooms, vegetables, meats, and cheese for a savory bread pudding).
-The dry bread soaks up this rich, flavorful custard and then bakes into a delicious meal
+The basic premise is to make a flavorful custard mixture using eggs and milk and tasty additions.
+(Think cinnamon, raisins, bourbon, vanilla, or chocolate for a sweet bread pudding; and garlic, onions, mushrooms, vegetables, meats, and cheese for a savory bread pudding.)
+The dry bread soaks up this rich, flavorful custard and bakes into a delicious meal.

 Breakfast Strata.
 Whereas a bread pudding gives you big bites of flavorful bread when bitten into, a strata uses bread as more of an accompaniment to the eggs it contains.
 A strata is made by taking stale bread and putting it into the bottom of a casserole.
-Then an egg-heavy mixture which most likely contains cheese, vegetables, and other flavorings, is poured over these bread cubes.
-The bread acts as a lovely faux to the eggs and flavorings and stretches expensive ingredients like eggs, cheese, and meats.
+Then an egg-heavy mixture that most likely contains cheese, vegetables, and other flavorings is poured over these bread cubes.
+The bread acts as a lovely complement to the eggs and flavorings and stretches expensive ingredients like eggs, cheese, and meats.

 Bread Crumbs.
 Once your bread is dry enough you can grind it up to make homemade bread crumbs.
 If it isn’t quite dry enough for your liking you could put it in a low oven or even lay it out in the hot summer sun on a very dry day.
 Grind it in a food processor to make homemade sourdough bread crumbs.

 Feed it to the chickens or pig!
-In our home, if there is food that we can’t or won’t eat for some reason then the chickens get it.
-You can also feed it to a pig, your compost pile, or the flock of birds that hangs around your yard or the park.
+If there is food that your family can’t or won’t eat for some reason then the livestock will love it.
+You can also feed it to your compost pile, or to the birds that hang around your yard or the park.